Geometry of second adjointness for p-adic groups: Second adjointness

 \subsection{The adjunction maps}

 For a smooth $L_I$-module $N$ one defines canonical morphisms

-elements of the space of induced representations are $N$-valued functions on $G$, and $can$ comes from restriction of functions to the closed subset $P_I\subset G$, while $Can $ comes from push-forward of compactly supported functions from the open subset $U_{P^-_I}P_I \subset G$.
-Using these canonical morphisms one can define for any smooth $G$-module $M$ and a smooth $L_I$-module $N$ the follows maps:
+To recall these observe that elements of the space of induced representations are $N$-valued functions on $G$, the map $can$ comes from restriction of functions to the closed subset $P_I\subset G$, while $Can $ comes from push-forward of compactly supported functions from the open subset $U_{P^-_I}P_I \subset G$.
+Using these canonical morphisms one can define for any smooth $G$-module $M$ and a smooth $L_I$-module $N$ the following maps: